Skip to Main Content

 7/1 ARM FAQ

-It might also be a good choice if you expect interest rates to decline over the next several years.
-If rates are lower than when you got your loan when the adjustment date comes, your loan rate could decrease rather than rise, meaning you’ll save money.
+If you expect interest rates to decline over the next several years.
+If rates are lower than when you got your loan when the adjustment date comes, your loan rate could decrease, saving you money.